Essential Gear for Day Hikers

 2. Fleece jacket or other warm layers

 Weather in the Bay Area changes constantly so I always have a cheap fleece hoodie and a knit beanie in my bag.
 You can choose to pack whatever warm layers you like, but whatever you do, avoid bringing a sweatshirt or other cotton clothing.
 Aside from weighing more than a fleece, a cotton sweatshirt takes a long time to dry and isn’t a very heat efficient, so that sweatshirt can end up making you cold when you really need to stay warm.
+If it is especially chilly I’ll also bring a light, packable down jacket and a rain layer.
+But, if I’m chilly I try to avoid hiking in my down jacket because when the down gets wet (from sweat or water) it loses some of its insulating power.

 3. Water and snacks